Daycare service and education

 If your child has a residence permit based on temporary protection but not a municipality of residence and you live in Larsmo, your child has the right to participate in pre-primary education, compulsory education, or preparatory education.
 The school and the school community support children’s welfare and a safe everyday life.

 Preparatory education for pre-primary education and comprehensive education is offered to children arriving to Finland from Ukraine.
+The Finnish National Agency for Education provides more information about ECEC and education for Ukrainian refugees in Finland.

 Morning and afternoon activities for basic education